fika-lang/fika/README.md

 Fika is designed for building and maintaining scalable web apps without compromising on programmer ergonomics.

+Project status: Actively developed.
+Not ready for production.

 ### Syntax

 Here's a quick walkthrough of Fika's syntax.